infinum/dotnet-handbook/Api/REST.md

 ### Response codes

-Most commonly controllers should return a *`OK (200)`* response code and other response codes should be handled in the exception handling middleware.
+Most commonly controllers should return an *`OK (200)`* response code and other response codes should be handled in the exception handling middleware.
 For exception handling, please refer to [Exception Handling](exception-handling).

 Other codes that are commonly used are: